 Kit pickup: October

-Qualifying projects: Yards and home gardens of residential areas and select public locations
+Qualifying projects: Yards and home gardens of residential areas in Santa Fe and public open spaces, working lands, and restoration of natural lands

-Qualifying locations: Residential areas of metro Santa Fe, NM and public spaces in northern Santa Fe County, NM
+Qualifying locations: Residential areas of metro Santa Fe, NM, and public spaces, working lands, and natural lands in northern New Mexico

-Special kit features: Supports Santa Fe native pollinators, drought-tolerant selections
+Special kit features: Supports New Mexico native pollinators, drought-tolerant selections

 Kit pickup: August